Anthony Herbert (lieutenant colonel): Personal appearance

 Anthony Herbert and his wife Mary Grace appeared on the 6 October 1955 episode of the TV quiz program You Bet Your Life, hosted by Groucho Marx.
-He was studying creative writing and psychology at the University of Pittsburgh.
-His book Conquest to Nowhere, about the Korean War was mentioned.
-They won $110.
+At the time, Herbert was studying creative writing and psychology at the University of Pittsburgh.
+His book Conquest to Nowhere about the Korean War was mentioned.
+Herbert and his wife won $110.

 Vietnam War

 He was first deployed in Vietnam War in 1968 with the Inspector General's Office assigned to the 173d Airborne Brigade, a unit with which he would later make a dramatic mark, and one in which he would encounter many controversial roles later on.
 He commanded the 2nd Battalion (Airborne), 503rd Infantry.

-In the wake of the controversy surrounding the My Lai Massacre, Herbert claimed to have witnessed a number of war crimes in Vietnam, which he reported to his superiors but which they allegedly refused to curb or discipline.
+In the wake of the controversy surrounding the My Lai massacre, Herbert claimed to have witnessed a number of war crimes in Vietnam, which he reported to his superiors but which they allegedly refused to curb or discipline.
 Herbert pressed charges against his commanding officers for their intransigence.

 Herbert had reported eight separate war crimes, including incidents of looting, execution and murder.

 In one episode involving some Vietnamese girls Herbert stated, "The area was brilliantly lit by floodlights ...
 Each of them [the girls] was seated with their hands on a table, palms down."
 Herbert described the instruments used as a "long springy rod of bamboo split into dozens of tight, thin flails on one end.
 It was a murderous weapon", he said.
 "I'd seen it take the hide off a buffalo.
 When it was struck down hard, the flails splayed out like a fan, but an instant after impact they returned to their order, pinching whatever was beneath."

 According to Herbert, "War crimes are infinitely easier to overlook than to explain to an investigating committee.
 Nor do they do much for promotion among the 'West Point Protection Society' of the Army's upper-echelon career men.
 So when I kept bringing up the matter, I kept on making enemies and getting answers such as, 'what the hell did you expect, Herbert?
 Candy and flowers?'
 I reported these things and nothing happened."